Akin Gump Strauss Hauer & Feld LLP

 Olivia Christensen is an Iowa BIG Alumni—a learner-centered environment in Cedar Rapids, IA.
 Since being a part of Iowa BIG and participating in Education Reimagined events, Olivia has become a huge believer in learner-centered education.
 Continuing to fuel her passion for revising education, Olivia is an EdRevision ambassador—supporting the EdRevision group with the growth of learner-centered education throughout the United States.
 Olivia now attends a community college in Cedar Rapids.

-Kelly Young is the President of Education Reimagined.
+Kelly Young is the President and Founder of Education Reimagined.
 Previously, she served as the Interim Chief of the Office of Family and Public Engagement for the District of Columbia Public Schools (DCPS).
 From 1998-2007, Kelly served as the Executive Director of a national political organization.
 She is the mother of two young children and received her J.D. from Georgetown University Law Center and a B.A. in Anthropology from the University of Virginia.

 Vice President of Communications